rmmfeng-tech/Simple-AI-Chatbot-with-a-Calculator-Tool/README.md

 waiting time for the full response, you would wait a lot for the answer, and I considered this a bad user experience and decided to use the streaming approach.

-# what did i learn and what i would make diferent with extra time
+# What did i learn and what i would make diferent with extra time

-## what i learned
+## What i learned

 I learn a little better how to use streaming and how to make the tool usage on ollama to work.
 I used the docummentation of ollama,I used the documentation for Ollama,